-Autumn foliage is at its best from November to early December in Kyoto, which is one of the most popular fall leaves viewing spots in Japan.
+Autumn foliage is at its best from November to early December in Kyoto that is one of the most popular Fall leaves viewing spots in Japan.

-The autumn foliage with red and yellow colors is referred to as “Koyo (紅葉)” in Japanese, and the Chinese character for the Japanese term, “紅葉” has another reading “Momiji (紅葉)”.
+The autumn foliage with red and yellow colors is referred to as “Koyo (紅葉)” in Japanese, and the Chinese character or Kanji for the Japanese term, “紅葉” actually has another reading “Momiji (紅葉)”.

-Although these Japanese words, Koyo and Momiji are represented by using the same Chinese characters “紅葉”, they are slightly different in meaning.
+Although these words, Koyo and Momiji are represented by using the same Kanji Chinese characters “紅葉”, they are slightly different in meaning.

 As I wrote above, in general, “Koyo (紅葉)” refers to the fall foliage with red and yellow colors, while “Momiji (紅葉)” is the generic term for maples called “Kaede (楓)” whose autumn leaves have brighter red colors than others.